SuhyunRim118/SuhyunRim118/README.md

 </div>

 ## ✌️ About Me
-<h3> 🎓 Graduated Handong Global University with a degree in Computer Science </h3>
+<h3> Graduated 🎓Handong Global University🎓 with a degree in Computer Science </h3>
 <br>

 ## 📌 Experiences